 FIGURE 5.
 Distribution map of L. tegulare species group east of the Mississippi (excluding L. surianae).
-Open squares = L. tegulare; black circles = L. tegulare; black triangles = L. tegulare; open circles = L. tegulare; open triangles = L. tegulare; teg of outgroup had no effect on the species-level topology.
+Open squares = L. tegulare; black circles = L. ellisiae; black triangles = L. lepidii; open circles = L. puteulanum; open triangles = L. lepidii.

+The tree topologies among the various analyses are all largely congruent with some minor variation among the within species relationships.
+All analyses agree that the putative species are monophyletic.
+Choice of outgroup had no effect on the species-level topology.
 The relative positions of L. marinum and L. vierecki in each analysis support the hypothesis that L. marinum does not belong to the L. tegulare species group and evolved an elongate tegula independently.
 The position of the L. surianae sequence in each analysis renders the L. tegulare s. l. sequences paraphyletic.
 The paraphyletic pattern of the DNA barcode sequences from the nominal species L. tegulare and the congruent pattern of morphology and DNA are consistent with the presence of cryptic species in L. tegulare (Funk & Omland 2003).